ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports-vmwareuses.md

 {{site.data.keyword.attribute-definition-list}}

-# Ports used by VMware
+# Ports used by VMware components
 {: #vmwaresol_ports-vmwareuses}

-The following table shows the ports that are used by VMware®.
+The following table shows the ports that are used by VMware® by Broadcom components.
 The ports in VMware traffic are disclosed in {{site.data.keyword.vmwaresolutions_full}} deployment and Day 2 operations.

 | Source | Subnet | Target | Subnet | Port | Protocol |
 |:------ |:------ |:------ |:------ |:---- |:-------- |